zeroencryptions/nodelauncher/readme.md

-# NoΔΞ Laucher v1.3
+# NoΔΞ Launcher v1.3

-## The NoΔΞ Laucher is a system coded in python for easy editing, creation and loading of scripts designed for ease of access
+## The NoΔΞ Launcher is a system coded in python for easy editing, creation and loading of scripts designed for ease of access

 Everything can be found on the basefile NoΔΞLauncher.py including help